wangbingjie/blast/docs/developer_guide/dev_running_blast.rst

 Blast needs some environment variables to run.
 All of these are defined with their default values in the :code:`env/.env.default` file.
 If you want to override any of the default values or add additional environment variables, define these in a file named :code:`env/.env.dev` following the same format as :code:`env/.env.default`.

+You will likely want to change the :code:`BLAST_IMAGE` variable in your :code:`env/.env.dev` to be :code:`blast_base` instead of :code:`blast_latest`.
+This will force Docker to build the image locally **AND** the :code:`app` source code directory will be mounted in the container to facilitate live code editing.
+Otherwise the static published image will be downloaded and used, and local code changes will be ignored.

 If you need to ingest real transient data from the Transient Name Server (TNS), you will need to populate the TNS variables with TNS API bot credentials (see `<https://www.wis-tns.org/bots>`_).

 Run the Blast app